marciof/Eon/specification/specification.md

 The prototype of a prototype is its base prototype, or itself if it doesn't have one.

-If zero or more than one argument are passed, it returns the result of `(debug 'parameter-mismatch)`.
+If zero or more than two arguments are passed, it returns the result of `(debug 'parameter-mismatch)`.

+When extending the prototype hierarchy, if both the `value` and `base-prototype` don't share a common ancestor prototype, it returns the result of `(debug 'prototype-mismatch)`.

 ```
 (prototype value)
-(prototype base-prototype new-prototype)
+(prototype value base-prototype)
 ```

 ### Examples ###